NationalSecurityAgency/call-stack-profiler/README.md

 > Profile your code with negligible performance and memory overhead.

-This profiler keeps track of the method calls and outputs method call hierarchy allowing developers to quickly comprehend execution time breakdown.
+This profiler keeps track of the method calls and outputs method call hierarchy, allowing developers to quickly comprehend execution time breakdown.
-- The profiler is **fast** and is appropriate to have track and output in a production system
+- The profiler is **fast** and is appropriate to have track and output enabled in a production system
 - Use ``@Profile`` to easily annotate Groovy methods OR wrap logic in a closure OR manually start/stop events
-- Naturally fits into the service based architecture
+- Naturally fits into a service based architecture
 - Provides support for delegating concurrent tasks to a Thread Pool

 Consider the following class where methods are annotated with the ``@Profile`` annotation: